 - 1. WARRANTY DURATION.
 The duration of the Warranty period is one (1) year from the date of the new vehicle purchase from an authorized CFMOTO POWERSPORTS, Inc., Dealer.
 The warranty coverage is invoked from the purchase and use of CFMOTO vehicles only within the continental United States.
 During the warranty period, CFMOTO POWERSPORTS, Inc. will cover parts and labor costs incurred by an authorized CFMOTO POWERSPORTS, Inc., Dealer arising from a defect in material and/or workmanship of a CFMOTO vehicle.
 Any vehicles used for commercial purposes will have their warranty period reduced to six (6) months.
 If CFMOTO POWERSPORTS, Inc., covers a full engine replacement or a complete vehicle replacement under this warranty, the warranty period does not get extended and remains the same as the original purchase date of the vehicle at issue. - 2.
 WARRANTY LIMITATIONS.
-CFMOTO POWERSPORTS, Inc., provides warranty coverage for one (1) year on all parts and labor for all of its new CFMOTO Motorcycles, Scooters, ATVs, UTVs, and SSVs.
-However, the following coverage, exceptions, and limitations apply to all CFMOTO vehicles: - 3.
-EXCLUSIONS FROM WARRANTY COVERAGE.
-Any Damage resulting from the following acts or circuma.
+CFMOTO POWERSPORTS, Inc., provides warranty coverage for one (1) year on all parts and labor for all of its new CFMOTO ATVs, However, the following coverage, exceptions, and limitations apply to all CFMOTO vehicles:

+- a.
 A 30-DAY WARRANTY coverage period applies to all new CFMOTO vehicles in relation to the vehicles':

 - Battery

 - Spark Plugs

 - Air Filters

 - Oil and Fuel Filters

 - b.
-A 90-DAY WARRANTY coverage period applies to all new CFMOTO vehicles in relation to the vehicles':
+A 90-DAY WARRANTY coverage period applies to all new CFMOTO vehicles in relation to the vehicles.

 - Drive Belts

 - Gear Shift, CVT, and Wet Clutches

 - Throttle, Brake, and Clutch Cables

 - Front/Rear Rims

 - Front/Rear Tires

 - Front/Rear Brake Pads or Shoes

 - Front/Rear Brake Discs or Drums

 - Wheel or Steering Stem Bearings and Seals

 - Rubber Parts/Engine Mounts/Grips/Boots

 - Brake or Clutch Levers

 - Floor Boards or Pegs

-- ATV/UTV/SSV Winch
+- ATV Winch

 - Light Bulbs/Fuses

 - Body Plastics and Cosmetic Defects